rabblerouser/core/README.md

 ### April 2017

-* We have build the stuff our users need the most
+* We have built the stuff our users need the most
-* At least one closely allied organisation adopts RR
+* At least one closely allied organisation has adopted RR
-* Sponsorship to fund development
+* We have sponsorship to fund development

 ### April 2019

 * The community is building plugins for RR
-* Rabble Rouser as a service
+* Rabble Rouser is offered as a service
 * Lots of sponsors fund ongoing development
-* Adopted by lots of progressive campaigning organisations around the world
+* Rabble Rouser is adopted by lots of progressive campaigning organisations around the world

 ### April 2021